movalex/BMD_requests/README.md

 11. Replace Material with preserve Bump option.
 Would allow complex modeling using normal maps, then apply a few Texture and Shading Materials while preserving the bump.

 12. Matte object with inverse effect.
 Shows what is in front of object only (similar to slice)

+13. Matte option to use alpha and inverse alpha from images applied to image planes and projections.

 ### Nodes and Flow